Table of Contents: BANKING REFORMS

-Factors which contributed towards increase in market share for private sector banks in the last 10 years are predominantly:
+Factors which contributed towards the increase in market share for private sector banks in the last 10 years are predominantly:

 With public sector banks undertaking most of the industrial infrastructure financing, their balance sheets naturally bore the brunt of business downswings.
-In contrast, most of the new age private sector banks were bereft of any asset quality baggage as they spawned in the post-liberalization era with bulk of their expansion in 2000s.
-Relatively newer vintage also helped private sector banks to invest in latest technology intensive solutions and enhancing their capabilities which are key in scouting for new revenue fronts in addition to improving customer experience.
+In contrast, most of the new age private sector banks were bereft of any asset quality baggage as they spawned in the post-liberalization era with the bulk of their expansion in the 2000s.
+Relatively newer vintage also helped private sector banks to invest in the latest technology-intensive solutions and enhancing their capabilities which are key in scouting for new revenue fronts in addition to improving customer experience.
 An example of early adoption of technology by private banks is seen in the expansion of point of sale machines.
-Despite having only 18 per cent share in credit in 2012, private sector banks had started expanding their reach via installation of POS machines where they had 80 per cent share in 2012.
+Despite having only 18 per cent share in credit in 2012, private sector banks had started expanding their reach via the installation of POS machines where they had 80 per cent share in 2012.
 While public sector banks have played a rapid catch up since then, private sector banks still have a majority share of 57 per cent – this is likely to be a steady source of revenue generation.
 It is noteworthy that with this diversification, other income contributes 20 per cent to the total income for private sector banks vis-a-vis 14 per cent for public sector banks.

 - Analysing the cost to income ratio —